FRRouting/frr/doc/user/bgp.rst

    interface and address information.
 In that case default router ID value is selected as the largest IP Address of the interfaces.
-When `router zebra` is not enabled *bgpd* can't get interface information so `router-id` is set to 0.0.0.0.
-So please set router-id by hand.
+When `router zebra` is not enabled *bgpd* can't get interface information so `router-id` is set to 0.0.0.0, which is invalid and BGP session can't be established.

+   So please set router-id by manually.

 .. _bgp-multiple-autonomous-systems: